UN-ICC/COVID-19/Additional Datasources/README.md

 # Additional Datasources

-Here you find four additional data sources that can be used for several challenges.
+Here you find four additional data sources.

  - [Crisis Indicators](Crisis%20Indicators)
     - This dataset contains information on crisis-related events, with specific information on the incident, coordinates, etc.